Make-School-Courses/Entrepreneurship-1/README.md

 ## Competencies & Objectives

 * Use the business model canvas to layout an initial business idea
+* Position a product relative to direct and indirect competitors
 * Develop an elevator pitch
 * Identify and list the Riskiest Assumptions of a business idea
 * Identify and list your own biases and make plans to debiase your entrepreneurial process
-* List the common pivots companies make when a business idea is invalidated
+* Define a "pivot" and list the most common pivots companies make.
 * Design and execute experiments to test your riskiest assumptions - aka **RATs** (Riskiest Assumption Tests)
 * Plan and conduct validation-focused user interviews
 * Build a rudimentary marketing funnel with Click-, Bounce- and Conversion-rates
 * Use common marketing and growth engineering strategies to test the stages of your marketing funnel

-## Deliverables

-* Multiple completed Business Model Canvases
-* Multiple Elevator Pitches
-* A Landing Page for Your Product
-* Completed Value Proposition
+## Steps to Validate a Business Idea

+1. Come up with an idea
+1. Complete an elevator pitch (The problem, how it is solved today, your solution, your solution's benefits)
+1. Complete a business model canvas
+1. Write out Riskiest Assumptions and their Tests (RATs)
+1. Conduct user interviews and run RATs
+1. Build landing page
+1. Conduct growth campaigns
+1. Measure channel conversions

 ## Lessons

 Each lesson the instructor will discuss a topic very briefly, and then spend time answering questions and having 1:1's with students who are moving through the process (below) at their own pace.

-1. Introduction to Lean Startup & How this Class Works
+1. Introduction to Lean Startup & Elevator Pitches
-1. Ideation
-1. Business Model Canvas
+1. Elevator Pitches & Business Model Canvas
-1. Elevator Pitch
-1. Assumptions
-1. RATs
+1. Develop RATs
+1. User Interviewing & Role Play
+1. User Interviewing (Lab)
 1. Marketing Funnel: The Funnel: Awareness, Consideration, Conversion, Reactivation, Evangelism
-1. Marketing Funnel: Conversion Rate: Consideration => Conversion,
+1. Marketing Funnel: Conversion Rate: Consideration => Conversion - Landing Page
-1. Growth Campaigns
+1. How to Design a Campaign
-1. Growth Campaigns
+1. User Interviews & Growth Campaigns
-1. Growth Campaigns
+1. User Interviews & Growth Campaigns
 1. Presentations

 ## Evaluation